lmcrean/Crocodile-Kingdom/README.md

 **Programming Software**
-[VSCode](https://code.visualstudio.com/) was used as my code editor [Github](https://www.github.com/) was used for Version control
+[VSCode](https://code.visualstudio.com/) was used as my code editor [Gitpod](https://www.gitpod.io/) was used as my secondary code editor [Github](https://www.github.com/) was used for Version control

 **General Software**
 [Canva](https://www.canva.com/) was used for designing Graphics including the logo [Figma](https://www.figma.com/)  for Designing wireframe

 **Tools**
 [Clamp tool](https://clamp.font-size.app/) was used for developing a responsive font size with the clamp tool